wp-plugins/zedity/readme.txt

 * **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!

->[Welcome Spring Promo Code](http://zedity.com/plugin/wp): take advantage of an incredible limited offer to get Zedity Premium with a great discount!

 >Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an easy and powerful approach to create responsive content!

 **Here is an example of Zedity (the initial free version) in action:**